Samad-Qureshi/Samad-Qureshi/README.md

 Feel free to explore the code, raise issues, or reach out to me for collaboration opportunities.
 I'm always excited to connect with fellow developers and contribute to meaningful projects together!

 ---

-Feel free to customize it according to your specific experience, projects, and preferences.
-Happy coding! 🚀